Ever wondered how long are boxing rounds?

 Heavyweight Boxing Round (Do Rules Change Based on Weight Class)?

-Whether it’s a featherweight bout or a colossal heavyweight match, the standard round length still remains at three minutes with an interim one-minute rest between rounds.
 However, the round numbers may differ depending upon the boxers’ experience and the bout significance.

 While a 12 round boxing match is the most common for professional boxing, it’s not completely uncommon for boxers to fight for 10 or even 15 rounds.